Enjoy an enchanting day in Orvieto

 Federico, his wife Hannah, their son Sebastian and Federico’s mother, work together designing and making not only shoes but belts, wallets, handbags, and more.
 Recently they began to offer courses in leather works.

 Continue your stroll and turn left at the sign for the Duomo on to Via del Duomo.
 The Duomo of Orvieto is one of Italy’s finest.
 The exterior mosaics and sculpture are dedicated to the Madonna.
 Inside you will find one of the largest pipe organs in Italy to the left of the main altar, and also on the left, a significant chapel, the Cappella of SS Corporale, containing a relic, from the Miracle of Bolsena in 1263, important to the history that influenced the construction in 1290 of this magnificent cathedral.
-The bloody corporal, a piece of linen from a priest’s vestment, is on display above the altar in this chapel.
-This relic is reverently paraded through Orvieto to celebrate Corpus Chisti each year.
+The bloody corporal, a piece of linen from the altar’s cloth, is on display above the altar in this chapel.
+This relic is reverently paraded through Orvieto to celebrate Corpus Christi each year.

 Of particular value and beauty in the Duomo are the frescoes by Luca Signorelli in the Cappella di San Brizio (San Brizio chapel) which is to the right of the main altar.
 This chapel is a gem.
 Signorelli lived at the same time as Michelangelo.
 He was 30 years senior to Master Michelangelo Buonarotti.
 Most likely Michelangelo visited this chapel and was influenced by Signorelli’s genius.
+You can see how the frescoes in the Sistine Chapel resemble Signorelli’s work.
 He may have also witnessed Fra Angelico’s work on the vaulted ceilings which Signorelli completed.
 “On the sides of the high altar, you can admire the two statues of the sculptural cycle of the Annunciation made by Francesco Mochi in the early 600s.
-The two sculptures have a great artistic importance, in particular, the statue of San Gabriele Arcangelo Annunciante (1603) has been recognized by various scholars, as the first baroque statue in history.
+The two sculptures have a great artistic importance, in particular, the statue of San Gabriele Arcangelo Annunciante (1603) has been recognized by various scholars, as the first baroque statue in history.”

 Another gem to the left of the main altar is the Pieta carved from a single block of marble by Ippolito Scalza, a native of Orvieto nearly 100 years after Michelangelo’s Pieta which is housed in St. Peter’s in Vatican City.
 Scalza brings Mother Mary’s suffering for the unspeakable loss of her beloved son to life in marble, supported by Nicodemus and a weeping Mary Magdalene.
 If you are an art history lover and would like to see more, there are also paintings and monumental statues that were once in the Duomo that are now in the nearby Museum dell’ Opera.